Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Old Town architecture in Lviv, Ukraine

-With feet on the ground, we wandered the cafe-lined lanes while marveling at the historic architecture.
-Visitors can create their own city tour (like we did) by navigating the cobblestone lanes and expansive squares to the top Lviv sights.
-However, to better understand the historic sights of the city, join a local Lviv guide who will lead visitors on a walking tour to the top spots in the city – and give local insight.
+However, to better understand the historic sights of the city, join a local Lviv guide who will lead visitors on a walking tour to the top spots and give insider insight.
 Get more information and book a half-day (5.5 hour) Sightseeing Lviv Tour on Viator.

 #2 Hike to Amazing Lviv Viewpoints